bchardim/openshift-workshop/README.md

 ### Architecture

-The following is the standard ELK architecture for Openshift 3.11 clusterc used for aggregate logs.
+The following is the standard ELK architecture for Openshift 3.11 cluster used for aggregate logs.
+As an OpenShift Container Platform cluster administrator, you can deploy the EFK stack to aggregate logs for a range of OpenShift Container Platform services.
+Application developers can view the logs of the projects for which they have view access.
+The EFK stack aggregates logs from hosts and applications, whether coming from multiple containers or even deleted pods.

+The EFK stack is a modified version of the ELK stack and is comprised of:

+* Elasticsearch

+  An object store where all logs are stored.

+* Fluentd

+  Gathers logs from nodes and feeds them to Elasticsearch.

+* Kibana

+  A web UI for Elasticsearch.

+After deployment in a cluster, the stack aggregates logs from all nodes and projects into Elasticsearch, and provides a Kibana UI to view any logs.
+Cluster administrators can view all logs, but application developers can only view logs for projects they have permission to view.
+The stack components communicate securely.

 ![alt text]( images/elk.png "OCP ELK Architecture")